 Reading and using a computer may be difficult with dilated eyes, and your vision may be blurred.
 Some patients report feeling a tightening sensation in their eyelids, or headaches.

-Dilated eye exams are a crucial part of keeping your eyes healthy.
-To schedule your comprehensive eye exam, call Eyes in the Village in Winnipeg today!
+Dilated eye tests are a crucial part of keeping your eyes healthy.
+To schedule your comprehensive eye test, call Eyes in the Village in Winnipeg today!

-#1: At what age should one have a dilated eye exam?
+#1: At what age should one have a dilated eye test?

-You should have your dilated eye exam no matter your age.
-Most eye doctors will dilate a new patient at their first exam regardless of age to get a baseline of their retinal health.
+You should have your dilated eye test no matter your age.
+Most optometrists will dilate a new patient at their first exam regardless of age to get a baseline of their retinal health.

-#2: Will I be able to return to work after a dilated eye exam?
+#2: Will I be able to return to work after a dilated eye test?